wbuchwalter/ng2-redux/README.md

 Redux is a popular approach to managing state in applications.
 It emphasises:

-* A single, immutable data store
+* A single, immutable data store.
-* One-way data flow
+* One-way data flow.
 * An approach to change based on pure functions and a stream of actions.

 You can find lots of excellent documentation here: [Redux](http://redux.js.org/).